ProRank SEO

 • XML Sitemaps: Respects noindex settings for exclusion

-• Content Analysis: Analyzes title/description optimization
+• Content Analysis: Analyses title/description optimisation

 • Breadcrumbs: Uses title hierarchy for navigation